ryan-kp-miller/The-Drink-Almanac-API/go_api/README.md

     - [ ] POST /favorite
     - [ ] DELETE /favorite
   - [ ] Add endpoint for retrieving drink data
-- Abstract Dynamo-specific commands in the repositories (take out of services)
-- [ ] Move hardcoded table names and other env variables to an app config struct (using viper?)
 - [ ] More tests for new code
   - [ ] `UserService.Login`
   - [ ] `UserHandlers.Login`